achp-project/cultural-heritage/presentation/bhdc/speaker_notes.md

 	- Our work aims to narrow the digital gap between cultural heritage data managers and researchers.
 By delivering IT tools and workflow, we think it will make easier our colleagues from different countries of the Global South, to have their data work published and aknowledged.

 we coordinate to share cultural heritage data
+For example EAMENA and MAESAM.
+But our main funder, Arcadia, is now